-This session brings together a panel of scholars who have worked on research projects centered on artists of built environments.
-With their various backgrounds, the panelists will illustrate the singular methodologies developed and used in their investigations to uncover meaningful information on sites across the United States and beyond.
+This session brought together a panel of scholars who have worked on research projects centered on artists of built environments.
+With their various backgrounds, the panelists illustrated the singular methodologies developed and used in their investigations to uncover meaningful information on sites across the United States and beyond.

 Alternatives & Choices in Current Conservation Methods

 Conservation of artist-built environments often takes conservators and technicians out of the familiarity of their studio or lab.
 This presents an array of challenges, and the choice of which way to proceed can be both exciting and daunting.
 Often the work is in situ where the uncertainties of weather, temperature, and humidity are variables that must be accounted for.
 Materials can vary from the traditional to found items to strange concoctions of ingredients.
 These are situations that call for creativity while holding to the highest possible conservation standards.

-The panel will be comprised of a materials conservator, two objects conservators, and a painting conservator, all of whom have worked in unusual circumstances and challenging conditions.
+The panel was comprised of a materials conservator, two objects conservators, and a painting conservator, all of whom have worked in unusual circumstances and challenging conditions.

 THE FAST LANE

-Quick-fire slide presentations by artists and curators who assisted with The Road Less Traveled exhibitions on view in the fall of 2017 (featuring Eugene Von Bruenchenhein, Loy Bowlin, Emery Blagdon, Dr. Charles Smith, Jesse Howard, and Stella Waitkin) will highlight new discoveries, ask big questions, and provide insights on the collaborative curatorial model.
+Quick-fire slide presentations by artists and curators who assisted with The Road Less Traveled exhibitions on view in the fall of 2017 (featuring Eugene Von Bruenchenhein, Loy Bowlin, Emery Blagdon, Dr. Charles Smith, Jesse Howard, and Stella Waitkin) highlighted new discoveries, asked big questions, and provided insights on the collaborative curatorial model.